 Long-Term Disability

-Long-Term Disability (LTD) Insurance is one of Ball State’s mandatory ancillary benefits, with pretax premiums subsidized 75 percent by the university.
+Long-Term Disability (LTD) Insurance is one of Ball State’s mandatory ancillary benefits, with Ball State University covering 100% of the premium.

 • LTD insurance provides income replacement benefits to covered employees who become disabled due to an illness or accident after a 60-day waiting period.